 Please don’t submit your complaint or MSJ as your mediation statement.

-To give me an idea of what the fight is about, please exchange and email me mediation statements (5 pages max) a week before the mediation.
+To give me an idea of what the dispute is about, please exchange and email me mediation statements (5 pages max) a week before the mediation.
 They should:

-- List who will be attending the mediation and their title/relationship to the matter.
+- List who will be attending the mediation from your side and their title/relationship to the matter.

 - Describe briefly the substance of the claim, addressing the party’s views of the key liability issues and damages and discussing the key evidence;